emberjs/data/packages/model/README.md

     />
 </p>

-<p align="center">Runtime Classes for use as a Schema Source and Resource Presentation for EmberData</p>
+<p align="center">Runtime Classes for use as a Schema Source and Reactive Object for EmberData</p>

 ## Installation